NrgXnat/oasis-scripts/README.md

 1. Download the script from this Github repository by clicking "Clone or download" and choose Download ZIP.
 This will download a zip file containing all the scripts in the repository and this README file.

 2. Extract the .zip file onto your local computer and move the download_oasis_scripts.sh (or whichever script file you would like to use) into the folder you will be working from.
+Also make sure to move a copy of functions.sh to the folder where you will be working from.

 3. Download or create a CSV of OASIS experiment IDs to use as an input to the script.
 Instructions for this can be found in the "[Creating a CSV file](#creating-a-csv-file-for-use-with-these-scripts)" section of this README.